Infectious Diseases

 Can this innovative mosquito net outsmart malaria?

-Scientist Dr. Corine Ngufor developed a mosquito net using dual insecticides, helping protect millions and renewing global progress against malaria.
+Scientist Corine Ngufor developed a mosquito net using dual insecticides, helping protect millions and renewing global progress against malaria.

 Nandipha Titana